tmobile/magentaA11y/_checklist-web/pagination.md

 screenreader:
   name:  |
-    The pagination navigation is named
+    The pagination nav has a logical name ("pagination")
   role:  |
-    The navigation landmark is discoverable with screenreader shortcuts
+    The nav landmark is discoverable with screenreader shortcuts

 gherkin-keyboard:
   - when:  |
       the arrow keys to browse to a pagination navigation
     result: |
-      the navigation comes into view
+      the nav comes into view
   - then:  |
-      the tab key to move focus to a link in the navigation and use the enter key
+      the tab key to move focus to a link in the nav and use the enter key
     result: |
       my browser goes to the intended location

 gherkin-mobile:
   - when:  |
-      swipe to elements in the navigation
+      swipe to elements in the nav
   - then:  |
       doubletap with the link in focus
     result: |